-As a measure for kidney function/microvascular function by determining the rate of loss and reabsorbance of vital factors such as protein and carbohydrates.
+As a measure for kidney function/microvascular function by determining the rate of loss and re-absorbance of vital factors such as protein and carbohydrates.
 This is the golden standard measurement for kidney function.
-This can be done in 2 different ways:
+This is done using a transdermal GFR device which is attached to the shaved flank of a freely moving mice.
+A r.o. bolus injection of FITC-inulin is given and every second a measurement is taken by the device.
+Using software, the filtration rate can be calculated.